Nets-Platform-Enablement/tf-module-aws-infra-pipeline/README.md

 ## Releases

-### v.2.0.0 Permissions overhault
+### v.2.0.0 Permissions overhaul

 - *Breaking change*: Removed multiple AWS managed role policies from module in favor of more granual permission definition.
+Adding following policies to `managed_policies` will result in same permissions as in *v1.3.0* or earlier.
+  - Removed policies:
+    - AWSKeyManagementServicePowerUser
+    - CloudWatchLogsFullAccess
+    - CloudWatchEventsFullAccess
+    - AWSCodeArtifactAdminAccess
+    - AmazonSNSFullAccess
-- AWS Managed policies `managed_policies` now support more than 10.
+- AWS Managed policies `managed_policies` now support more than 10 policies.
 - New setting: `role_policy` for defining more detailed permissions than `managed_policies` can do.
+- New setting `terraform_version`

 ### v.1.3.0 Support for custom .tfbackend files
 - New setting: `tfbackend_file`, File to provide terraform the backend config with